rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     And it was made with cherubims and palm trees, so that a palm tree was between a cherub and a cherub; and every cherub had two faces;
     So that the face of a man was toward the palm tree on the one side, and the face of a young lion toward the palm tree on the other side: it was made through all the house round about.

-It is clear that icons were sometimes idolatrous, like the golden calf -- and sometimes sacred, like the golden cherubims.
+It is clear that images were sometimes idolatrous, like the golden calf -- and sometimes sacred, like the golden cherubims.
-Importantly, icons were never mundane.
+Importantly, images were never mundane.
 Any icon, including your fellow human beings, should never be worshipped, but they can be honored and respected (venerated).